 At the Virtual Museum, you can watch an excellent 2-minute video about the history of the telescope.
 It includes Galileo’s work as well as that of other early scientists.

-There is also this short article that concentrates on Galileo’s instrument.
+There is also this short article that concentrates on the Galileo telescope.

 The Galileo telescope in and of itself wasn’t that big of a deal.
 It’s what Galileo, the meticulous scientist, did with it that makes it memorable.